 LG 806 Advanced Hebrew Grammar.
 This course investigates the morphology and syntax of Biblical Hebrew.
-Its approach is largely synchronic, but includes diachronic elements.
-Grammatical study will be enhanced by relevant reading from Old Testament texts.
-2 units.
-PhD
+Its approach is largely synchronic,

 LG 833 Beginning Ugaritic.
 This course, the first of a two-course sequence, introduces the language, literature, and culture of Ugarit, a Late Bronze Age city-state on the coast of the Mediterranean whose language was in the same cultural stream as Hebrew.
 Special attention is given to the ways in which the study of this material has profoundly informed and improved the study of the Old Testament.
+Not currently offered.
 2 units.
 PhD

 LG 834 Ugaritic 2: Special Topics.
 This course, the second of a two-course sequence, delves deeper into the language, literature, and culture of Ugarit, giving special attention to the ways that Ugaritology affects the study of the Hebrew Bible.
 Weekly seminar discussions on selected topics will expose students to the growing literature on Ugarit.
+Not currently offered.
 2 units.
 PhD

 LG 835 Beginning Akkadian.
 This course is the first of a two-quarter sequence, introducing students to the Akkadian language.
 Additionally, this course surveys the history and literature of ancient Mesopotamia, giving special attention to the ways that Assyriology affects the study of the Old Testament.
+Not currently offered.
 2 units.
 PhD

 LG 836 Advanced Akkadian.
 This course is the second of a two-quarter sequence, introducing students to the Akkadian language.
 Additionally, this course surveys the history and literature of ancient Mesopotamia, giving special attention to the ways that Assyriology affects the study of the Old Testament.
+Not currently offered.
 2 units.
 PhD

 LG 846 Northwest Semitic Texts.
 This course will introduce the student to the more important remains of the literature of the NW Semitic sphere from the first millennium B.C., i.e., Old Phoenician, Old Aramaic, Old Hebrew, Ammonite and Moabite.
+Not currently offered.
 2 units.
 PhD